Norwegian authorities issue warning over jellyfish risks to fish welfare

 Fish farmers in Norway are urged to prepare for influx of deadly string jellyfish by Norwegian Food Safety Authority.

 "Put preventive measures in place if there are any, and ensure good preparedness.
-Farmers must be quick to implement measures if they experience an attack by pearl moths," said Bård Skjelstad, director of the Norwegian Food Safety Authority’s aquaculture division.
+Farmers must be quick to implement measures if they experience an attack by pearl-chain jellyfish," said Bård Skjelstad, director of the Norwegian Food Safety Authority’s aquaculture division.

 "Put preventive measures in place if there are any, and ensure good preparedness.
-Farmers must be quick to implement measures if they experience an attack by pearl moths," said Bård Skjelstad, director of the Norwegian Food Safety Authority’s aquaculture division.
+Farmers must be quick to implement measures if they experience an attack by pearl-chain jellyfish," said Bård Skjelstad, director of the Norwegian Food Safety Authority’s aquaculture division.

 Photo: Norwegian Food Safety Authority